arosini/spring-boot-starter-app/README.md

 4. Install Eclipse / Spring Tools Suite

     You must use Eclipse in order to have Lombok support.
-You will be able to get by without using Eclipse however it is _highly_ recommended you use Eclipse.

     The recommended version of Eclipse is the [Spring Tools Suite](https://spring.io/tools/sts/all), however any version is OK.